Our Camp

 THE SACRED MOUNTAIN

 Ol Donyo Sapache, a mountain sacred to the Samburu, lies two hours north of Elephant Watch Camp.
-An energetic four hour hike to the summit, you can watch eagles soar along the cliff-edge or can fly-camp overnight in an ancient cedar forest.
+An energetic four hour hike to the summit, you can watch eagles soar along the cliff-edge or fly-camp overnight in an ancient cedar forest.

 RETETI ORPHANAGE